Skip to main content

 • Specific safeguards were introduced for textile, agriculture and fishery products

-• The specific safeguards do not apply to EBA beneficiaries or countries with a share of imports into the EU of less than 6 per cent of all GSP covered imports.
+• The specific safeguards do not apply to EBA beneficiaries or countries with a share of imports into the EU of less than 6% of all GSP covered imports.

 GSP Reports